Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

-Fig.\ref{fig:diff_versions_SFW} d) shows $\sqrt{\mathrm{det} D}$ for the different versions with such $\delta$ parameters that all the lattices have the same determinant of the minimal quantum metric of 1.3.
-The predicted zero-temperature superfluid weight is $0.121$ for all three versions of the extended Lieb lattice and $0.091$ for the original Lieb because of the smaller flat-band ratio.
-Now, the flat-band ratio prediction works better since $\mathrm{det}M^{\rm min}$ for the different versions is identical.
-We also find that $\sqrt{\mathrm{det}D}$ at higher temperatures is controlled by other factors besides the flat-band ratio and quantum metric.
-The critical temperatures $T_D$ of $\sqrt{\mathrm{det} D}$ (and the BKT temperatures) of the different versions are clearly different, even though they have the same predicted zero-temperature superfluid weight.
-At higher temperatures, the dispersive bands play a bigger role, which could cause the difference between the different lattices since they have different dispersive bands.
+Fig.~\ref{fig:fig4} c) shows $\sqrt{\det D}$ for the different versions of the extended and the original Lieb lattice with a hopping staggering parameter $\delta = 0.3$.
+The critical temperatures of $\sqrt{\det D}$ are almost identical to the $\delta=0$ ones, with only minor deviations: the decorated and x-directional versions exhibit slightly higher $T_c$ with $\delta=0.3$.
+Now, since all the lattices have band gaps, the zero-temperature $\sqrt{\det D}$ obtained from Eq.~\eqref{eq.ds_qm} and shown in Table~\ref{tab:quantum_metrics} behave qualitatively similarly as the DMFT results~(Fig.~\ref{fig:fig4} c extrapolated to zero temperature).
+Specifically, the diagonal version exhibits the highest zero temperature superfluid weight, followed by the x-directional version, while the original Lieb and decorated versions have nearly identical values.
+Furthermore, we see that the qualitative differences in the BKT temperatures between the different extensions are similar to the differences of the zero-temperature superfluid weights obtained from Eq.~\eqref{eq.ds_qm}.
+Therefore, the flat-band ratio and the quantum metric predict $T_{BKT}$ reasonably well.

-From appendix~\ref{app:band_gaps}, we see that when $\mathrm{det}M^{\rm min}$ is 1.3, the diagonal and decorated versions have the largest band gaps, but also the largest almost flat parts in their dispersive bands.
-Both of these versions have larger $T_D$ than the decorated x-directional Lieb lattice, which has a smaller band gap.
-This indicates that at higher temperatures, partly flat (or completely flat) bands away from the flat band(s) can enhance the superfluid weight.
-Yet, the decorated version has a larger $T_D$ than the diagonal version while having less flat features in the dispersive bands.
-However, the band gap is significantly smaller for the decorated version, which in turn indicates that both the flat features of the dispersive band and its vicinity to the flat band(s) enhance superconductivity.
+Fig.~\ref{fig:fig4} d) shows $\sqrt{\mathrm{det} D}$ for the different versions with such $\delta$ parameters that all the lattices have the same determinant of the minimal quantum metric of 1.3.
+The zero-temperature $\sqrt{\mathrm{det} D}$ obtained from Eq.~\eqref{eq.ds_qm} is $0.121$ for all three versions of the extended Lieb lattice and $0.091$ for the original Lieb because of the smaller flat-band ratio.
+As in the $\delta = 0.3$ case, these predictions overestimate the DMFT results but accurately predict the qualitative behavior: all different versions have almost equal $\sqrt{\mathrm{det} D}$ at zero temperature, which is larger than that of the original Lieb lattice.
+Furthermore, we find that all the versions of the extended Lieb lattice have approximately identical $T_{BKT}$, which is larger than that of the original Lieb as predicted by the minimal quantum metric and the flat-band ratio.